Former Gujarat chief minister, Keshubhai Patel passes away at 92

 Born in Visavadar town of Junagadh district in 1928, Patel joined the Rashtriya Swayamsevak Sangh (RSS) in 1945 as a pracharak.
 He started his political career as a worker for the Jan Sangh.

-"Though he recently recovered from coronavirus, his health kept deteriorating due to post-Covid effects in the body," said Patel''s son Bharat Patel.
+"Though he recently recovered from coronavirus, his health kept deteriorating due to post-Covid effects in the body," said Patel's son Bharat Patel.

 "We rushed him to a hospital here after his health deteriorated today morning.
 Though doctors tried hard, he could not survive," Patel told reporters.